Your Immigration Team Located in Washington DC

 - H-4 Dependents of H1B Workers – U.S. Citizenship and Immigration Services (USCIS) has announced that it is extending eligibility for work authorization to H-4 spouses of certain H1B workers who have already started the process of seeking employment-based lawful permanent resident status.
 Eligible individuals include H-4 dependent spouses of principal H1B workers who: (1) have an approved Form I-140, Immigrant Petition for Alien Worker, or; (2) have been granted H1B status beyond the six-year limit.

 - F-1 Students – F-1 students completing their academic program may apply for a 12-month Optional Practical Training (OPT) work permit.
-Students with qualifying STEM degrees (science, technology, engineering or mathematics), working for employers participating in E-Verify, are eligible for an additional 17-month OPT work permit.
+Students with qualifying STEM degrees (science, technology, engineering or mathematics), working for employers participating in E-Verify, are eligible for an additional 2-year OPT work permit.
 F-1 students still working on their degrees may apply for Curricular Practical Training (CPT) work permits.
 In either case, the work is supposed to be directly related to the student’s major area of study.
 For more information about OPT and CPT work permits, visit CIS’ website.